Startup Books—for Purpose Driven Entrepreneurs Learn Quickly and Cheaply—from Books

 Recommended Startup Books

 The startup books below are all titles that I have found valuable as a business founder and entrepreneurship teacher.
-I intend to make additions or deletions as I come across new books, or I feel that a title’s utility has dwindled.
+I intend to make additions or deletions as I come across new books, or I feel that a title’s relevance has dwindled.
 The books appear under very broad categories to help you search.
 It’s not just a list of titles.
 I give you a brief intro and my own views where I think they may help.
 Just so you know, I get a small commission from BWB for every book you buy through Venture Founders.

 Here are the subject areas of the startup books: